 - Hopefully, the students will be able to use this proportion to start predicting how far each of the straight segments are.
 For example, if they mark the distance for one wheel rotation with their fingers, they can count how many times that distance is in the segment.

 - There are 4 turns: a 25% steering, a 30% steering and two 100% steering.
 This is to help children gain experience with varying the tightness of turns.
-For help on how the move steering works, use this exercise (link to be added).
+For help on how the move steering works, use the Move Steering Task.

 Please see a video of our final design by clicking on the link or the screenshot: